youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 ## Exploring PWM on a Raspberry Pi

 The setup for this exercise is identical to a combination of the [SunFounder Blinking LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.1_blinking_led_c.html) and [Sunfounder RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) projects.
 If you're familiar with wiring a breadboard the diagrams below may be all you need to get started.
-Otherwise it may be worth while looking at the Sunfounder LED projects and the introduction to breadboards[^18].
+Otherwise it may be worth while looking at the Sunfounder LED projects and an [introduction to breadboards](http://wiki.sunfounder.cc/index.php?title=Breadboard_Basics_%E2%80%93_Types)[^18].
 The resistor used in both diagrams is 220 Ohms.

 <img style="border:1px solid black" src="/images/pwmfordummies/blinkingLED.png" align="center" width="600" height="300"/>
 <figcaption align="left"><center><i style="color:black;">Sunfounder Blinking LED breadboard setup</i></center></figcaption>